stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Allows Kubernetes to make good scheduling decisions.
 This allows the scheduler to know the best place to run the application based on resources available.

+When multiple applications are deployed on the same node, if the upper and lower resource limits are not set for an application, resource leakage occurs.
+As a result, resources cannot be allocated to other applications, and the application monitoring information will be inaccurate.

 ### How?

 Stakater application helm chart always sets default requests and limits: https://github.com/stakater-charts/application/blob/master/application/values.yaml#L142 but ofcourse each application can individually override them